nrhuizar/readme-generator/README.md

 ## Licenses

-MIT
+MIT,GNU GPLv3

 ## Questions

-Feel free to checkout my other projects https://github.com/nrhuiasdf Or you can reach me @ nsdiafnu
+Feel free to checkout my other projects https://github.com/sdadfj;lk Or you can reach me @ asjkdfhk